 - The support core – usually consists of high-density foam.
 Sitting on a high-density foam by itself would be very uncomfortable for most.

-- Top comfort layer(s) – provide a much-needed cushioning barrier between the users’ body and the support core.
+- Top comfort layer(s) – provide a much-needed cushioning barrier between the user’s body and the support core.

 - Comfort and support -multiple layers will conform closer to the sitter in areas commonly associated with pressure points.
 Although conforming consistency is the essential factor, comfort layers should never sag excessively where weight is concentrated.

-I would suggest that you consider many factors that go into determining the comfort level of your back support seat cushion, but two main things to keep in mind when looking for a new one is a softer comfort top layer or not and firmness.
+I would suggest that you consider many factors that go into determining the comfort level of your back support seat cushion, but two main things to keep in mind when looking for a new one are a softer comfort top layer or not and firmness.
 Softer top layers provide some extra cushioning and can help if you need relief from pressure points on your body, while the firmer base of the back support cushions allows for better support and alignment.

 The Best Type of Foam for Your Ergonomic Seat Cushion